youssefhamza80/ConnectedVehicles/README.md

 ## Deployment On Public Clouds
-It is highly recommended to deploy all services on public cloud to leverage great scalability and availability options provided by global providers such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+It is highly recommended to deploy all services on public cloud to leverage great scalability and availability options provided by global public cloud providers such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.

-As a proof of concept, I have deployed the configuration service as a dockerized image on AWS Elastic Beanstalk.
+As a proof of concept, I have deployed the configuration service as a dockerized image on AWS cloud with AWS Elastic Beanstalk.
 With just simple parameters and configurations, application has been deployed successfully on the AWS cloud with many useful and powerful features, such as:
-- Load balancer "ELB" has been allocated automatically.
+- Elastic Load Balancer "ELB" has been allocated automatically.
 - Auto scaling group has been defined automatically.
 - Security group has been defined automatically.
 - EC2 instance(s) are allocated automatically.

 ![enter image description here](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/AWS%20Elastic%20Beanstalk.png?raw=true)

-I have shutdown the application on AWS so that I won't be charged.
+***Note***: I have shutdown the application on AWS so that I won't be charged.
 However, I can turn it on and send you the URL if needed.

-Of course, there are many other useful services on AWS and other public clouds that can fulfill this solution needs.
+Of course there are many other useful services on AWS and other public clouds that can fulfill this solution needs.
 For example, AWS Dynamo DB could be used instead of Mongo DB.
 Also, PING can be deployed as a separate service using AWS lambda server-less architecture.
 This could help in saving costs since billing will be based on number of calls instead of server up time.